PosIR: Position-Aware Heterogeneous Information Retrieval Benchmark: Datasets

 \subsection{Overview}

 \posir comprises 310 datasets (17,329,673 documents and 421,708 queries) spanning 10 languages and 31 domains, forming a large-scale multilingual benchmark for information retrieval.
+For each dataset, we use the same format as BEIR, i.e. corpus, queries and qrels, which will be all available in the Hugging Face Hub.
 For each dataset, we use the same format as BEIR, i.e. corpus, queries and qrels, which are all available in the Hugging Face Hub.\footnote{\url{https://huggingface.co/datasets/infgrad/PosIR-Benchmark-v1}} Table~\ref{tab:corpus_statistics} summarizes language-level statistics, showing well-balanced corpus sizes across languages, with each language contributing approximately 1.7M--1.9M documents.
 Token length statistics reveal substantial cross-lingual variation that reflects differences in writing systems and morphological complexity.
 Logographic languages exhibit more compact representations (e.g., Chinese and English), whereas morphologically rich alphabetic languages require longer sequences (e.g., Arabic and Russian).
 Table~\ref{tab:corpus_statistics_by_domain} reports domain-level aggregates and highlights pronounced variation in domain scale and document characteristics.
 Domain sizes range from several hundred thousand documents to over three quarters of a million, while token length distributions reflect domain-specific content properties.
 Technical domains such as Information Security tend to contain longer documents, whereas more formal or symbolic domains, such as Mathematics and Statistics, exhibit comparatively shorter texts.
 This diversity enables evaluation of IR systems under heterogeneous conditions.
 For comprehensive coverage, Tables~\ref{tab:dataset_stats_accommodationcateringhotel}--\ref{tab:dataset_stats_waterresourcesocean} provide detailed statistics for all 31 domains, presented individually for each domain.
 These tables report language-specific document counts, query counts, average token lengths, and token length ratios relative to English.
 Such fine-grained reporting supports reproducibility and facilitates the analysis of domain--language interaction effects in multilingual IR.